-Special meetings may be called as necessary by the Chairman or a majority of the board or commission.
+Special meetings may be called as necessary by the Chairperson or a majority of the commission or board.
 The agenda of any special meeting at which a quorum is expected shall be posted no less than 24 hours in advance of the meeting.